 Mexico and music go hand in hand so it will be no surprise to find maracas and wooden flutes in abundance.
 If shopping for children of friends, consider that noise making souvenirs are not always a desired option.
 It depends on how much you like your friends.

 Quieter options include marionettas (puppets), dolls in traditional Mexican dress and who wouldn’t love a mini skull necklace?

 Mexican folk art holds a rich tradition of items made of various materials with multi purposes from decoration to creations used for celebrations and religious rites.

 The traditionally made items are referred to in Mexican Spanish as ‘artesania’.
 The term refers to arts and crafts created with traditional methods rather than off an assembly line.

 Watch for unique items not seen in other stalls in the market.
 Hand made or not these colorful Mexican souvenirs are easy to get back home and great conversation starters with guests.

 Jewelry the special find of souvenir shopping Mexico

-Until not so long ago, I avoided shopping when traveling like the Bubonic plague.
+Until not so long ago, I avoided souvenir shopping when traveling like the Bubonic plague.
 Then I found Kristin who has the most amazing travel site called Souvenir Finder.
 Kristin can tell you the best thing to buy in most any country, what is legal to purchase, where to get it and best of all how to get home.
-You can find this must have travel resource here.

-Now a souvenir from me to you for those of you on Pinterest.
+Now a Mexico souvenir from me to you for those of you on Pinterest.